RobotWebTools/rclnodejs/demo/web/typescript/README.md

 # (and any std_msgs/String publisher on /web_demo_tick)
 ```

-The action panel additionally needs a ROS action server at `/fibonacci`
-using `example_interfaces/action/Fibonacci` when the bundled server is
-not used.
-The CLI does not create the sample ROS nodes.
+For CLI mode, also run a `/fibonacci` server using
+`example_interfaces/action/Fibonacci`.

 ## OpenAPI export